 Congress passed a COVID relief funding package in December as well as the American Rescue Plan in March that together expanded eligibility for the PPP program and included over $291.25 billion for first and second forgivable PPP loans.
 The PPP program provides small businesses with funds to cover payroll costs, mortgage interest, rent, utilities, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020, and certain supplier costs and expenses for operations.
 The deadline to apply for and receive support has also been extended to May 31, 2021.

 Please note, the SBA will also allow sole proprietors to receive additional financial support, eliminate an exclusionary restriction on PPP access for small business owners with prior non-fraud felony convictions, eliminate PPP access restrictions on small business owners who have struggled to make student loan payments, and ensure access for non-citizen small business owners who are lawful U.S. residents by clarifying that they may use Individual Taxpayer Identification Number (ITIN) to apply for the PPP.

 You can find more information related to eligibility, forgiveness terms and maximum loan amounts for first draw loans here and second draw loans here.
 If you wish to begin preparing your application, you can access the PPP borrower application form here.

-The Tennessee Chamber of Commerce is sending a daily email with business updates related to COVID-19.
+The Tennessee Chamber of Commerce is sending periodic updates and business resources related to COVID-19.
 The Chamber also has resources on unemployment insurance, the Paycheck Protection Program (PPP), and other guidance and resources for employers and employees.
 Please visit: https://www.tnchamber.org/coronavirus